Clicky

 34. All of that stuff in your filing cabinet you never look at.

 Saving photos and paper has become a secret hoarding project for most of us.
-How many photos do we need on our phones?
-This story of what I did with photos of my grandparents helps me remember that when everything is important, nothing is.
+How many photos do we need on our phones? of what I did with photos of my grandparents helps me remember that when everything is important, nothing is.

 Declutter and let go of journals and sentimental items